alreece45/docker-images/phusion/mysql-uid/README.md

-nginx-php setup with a hack to make the UIDs match when sharing volumes.
+mysql image with an tweak to make the mysql UID match that of the volume.